jeffshaver/brief.js/README.md

 get takes in an index and returns the element at that position.

-find takes in a selector and queries for elements within the context,
+find takes in a selector and queries for elements within the context

+forEach takes the current brief object and iterates over it with a traditional for loop (since forEach loops are so slow...), calling the passed callback for each item

+getOffsets gets the offsets (top/left) of the elements in the brief object.
+If there are 0 elements in the brief object, it returns null.
+If there is one, it returns an object with a top and left property.
+If there are multiple elements in the brief object, it will return an array of objects with top and left properties.

 on takes four arguemnts (two required and two optional). it takes in a string of event types or an array of event types, a callback, and one of both of the following: a delegation selector and/or whether to automatically remove the listener after the first call and adds event listeners.